 Clean The Ducts Cautiously.

 Use no sharp things to grab or strike the ice off the heat pump’s windings as this could result in severe damages.
 Instead, turn the heating system back to standard heating once the device is transparent of snow and ice.
-However, if you face this problem again, call professionals for heating services in Alpharetta, GA.
+However, if you face this problem again, call professionals for HVAC contractor in Roswell, and Duluth, GA.

 Make Sure There Is No Direct Connection Between The Pumps And The Sewer.